GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Born in San Francisco, Ms. Bull was educated at San Francisco Girls' High School and attended the University of California at Berkeley.

 After the untimely death of her father, she worked to help support her mother, sister and brother as an assistant buyer at Livingston Brothers.
-She later worked at a San Francisco bond firm, where she met her future husband, Henry Harding Bull, whom she married in 1936.
+She later worked at a San Francisco bond firm, where she met her future husband, Henry Harding Bull, whom she marriage in 1936.
 The couple moved to Menlo Park in 1950.
 Mr. Bull died in 1983.

 Ms. Bull was active in community affairs, volunteered at the Children's Health Council for 25 years, and was a mainstay at the Bargain Box resale shop.
 She held all of the officer positions of the Menlo Park Women's Club and was involved in fund raising for the American Cancer Society for several years.